ruby/www.ruby-lang.org/en/news/_posts/2014-11-13-ruby-2-0-0-p598-is-released.md

 ## Release Comment

 Sorry for the inconvenience of releasing frequently.
-Thanks to everyone who helped with release.
+Thanks to everyone who helped with the release.